SingleStore connector#

 If you have TLS configured with a globally-trusted certificate installed on your data source, you can enable TLS between your cluster and the data source by appending a parameter to the JDBC connection string set in the connection-url catalog configuration property.

-Enable TLS between your cluster and SingleStore by appending the useSsl=true parameter to the connection-url configuration property:
+To enable TLS append useSsl=true to the connection-url configuration property:

 connection-url=jdbc:singlestore://example.net:3306/?useSsl=true